Spanish cuisine: Madrid

-Madrid did not gain its own identity in the Court until 1561, when Philip II moved the capital to Madrid.
+Madrid did not have a special regional identity before 1561, when king Philip II made it the capital of Spain.
 Since then, due to immigration, many of Madrid's culinary dishes have been made from modifications to dishes from other Spanish regions.
 Madrid, due to the influx of visitors from the nineteenth century onwards, was one of the first cities to introduce the concept of the restaurant, hosting some of the earliest examples.

 Murcia

-The cuisine of the region of Murcia has two sides with the influence of Manchego cuisine.
+The cuisine of the region of Murcia can be said to have two versions, one linked to the huerta (irrigated areas) and another one closer to Manchego cuisine.
 The region of Murcia is famous for its varied fruit production.
-Among the most outstanding dishes are: tortilla murciana, zarangollo, mojete, aubergine a la crème, pipirrana, etc. A typical sauce of this area is ajo cabañil, used to accompany meat dishes.
+Among the most outstanding dishes are tortilla murciana, zarangollo, mojete, aubergine a la crème, and pipirrana.
+A typical sauce of this area is ajo cabañil, used to accompany meat dishes.

-Regional dishes include michirones (beans cooked with bay leaves, hot peppers and garlic), olla gitana, cocido murciano con pelotas, sopa de mondongo, and others.
+Regional dishes include michirones (beans cooked with bay leaves, hot peppers and garlic), olla gitana, cocido murciano con pelotas, and sopa de mondongo.

 Some meat products from Murcia are morcilla (black pudding), which is flavored with oregano, and pastel murciano, made with ground beef.

-Among fish and seafood are the golden salt, Mar Menor prawns and baked octopus.
+Among fish and seafood preparations are the dorada a la sal, prawns from the Mar Menor, and baked octopus.
 Rice dishes are common and include caldero, arroz empedrado, paella Valenciana (rice with rabbit and snails), arroz de escribano, and arroz viudo.

-Among confectionery products are exploradores and pastel de Cierva.
-They are typical in Murcia gastronomy and are found in almost every pastry shop in Murcia.
+Confectionery products include exploradores and pastel de Cierva, typical in Murcia gastronomy and found in almost every pastry shop in Murcia.
 They are both sweet and savoury at the same time.

-Desserts are abundant; among them are paparajotes, Orchard, stuffed pastries, and others.
+Paparajotes is another dessert, made from lemon leaves.

-This region also has wine appellation of origin, as the wine from Jumilla, Bullas wine and wine Yecla.
+This region also has wine appellations of origin, such as the wines from Jumilla, Bullas and Yecla.

 Navarra

 The gastronomy of Navarra has many similarities with Basque cuisine.
-Two of its flag dishes are trucha a la navarra (Navarra-style trout) and ajoarriero, although we must not forget the cordero en chilindrón or relleno.
-There are very curious recipes such as the Carlists eggs.
+Some of its best-known dishes are trucha a la navarra (Navarra-style trout), ajoarriero, cordero en chilindrón, and relleno.
+There are also recipes such as Carlists eggs (omelet).

-Salted products are common and include chorizo de Pamplona, stuffing and sausage.
+Salted products are common and include chorizo de Pamplona, bacalao al ajoarriero, stuffing and sausage.
 The lamb and beef have, at present, designations of origin.
-Among the dairy products are Roncal cheese, the curd or Idiazabal cheese.
+Some dairy products are Roncal cheese, curd, and Idiazabal cheese.
 Typical alcoholic drinks include claret and pacharán.

 Valencia

-The cuisine of Valencia has two components, the rural (products of the field) and the coastal (seafood).
-One popular Valencia creation is paella, a rice dish cooked in a circular pan and topped with vegetables and meats (originally rabbit and chicken).
-Dishes such as arroz con costra, arròs negre, fideuá, arròz al horn, and rice with beans and turnips are also common in the city.
+The cuisine of Valencia has two aspects: rural and coastal.
+A popular and famous Valencia creation is paella, a rice dish cooked in a circular pan and topped with vegetables and meats (originally rabbit and chicken).
+Dishes such as arroz con costra, arròs negre, fideuá, arròz al horn (arròs al forn in the Valencian language), and rice with beans and turnips are also common in the city.

 Coastal towns supply the region with fish, leading to popular dishes like all i pebre (fish stew), typical of the Albufera.

-Among the desserts are coffee liqueur, chocolate Alicante, and arnadí and horchata, both of Muslim origin.
-Notably, during Christmas, nougat is made in Alicante and Jijona; also well-known are peladillas (almonds wrapped in a thick layer of caramel).
+The desserts in this region include coffee liqueur, chocolate Alicante, arnadí, and horchata, the last two being of Muslim origin.
+Notably, during Christmas, nougat is made in Alicante and Jijona.
+Another well-known dessert is peladillas (almonds wrapped in a thick layer of caramel).